If we can cook it, you can cook it!

 Chinese Rhubarb

-I’ve long associated Rhubarb as being quintessentially North American and well remember it growing up in Montreal.
-We even grew it in our own garden which was quite a surprise since the only other edible we grew there were potted chives.
+I’ve long associated Rhubarb as quintessentially North American.
+I remember my parents grew it in Montreal.
+We grew it in our garden which was quite a surprise since the only other edible there was potted chives.
 But Rhubarb is not North American.
 Rhubarb has been grown in China for thousands of years.
 Its roots were prized as medicinal; it was used as a laxative.
-It was one of the first Chinese medicines to be imported to the West from China.
+It was one of the first Chinese medicines imported to the West.
 Brought along the Silk Road, it reached Europe in the 14th century.
-Because of its long journey across Asia, Rhubarb was expensive costing several times the price of other high value herbs and spices like Cinnamon, Opium and Saffron.
-Marco Polo went on a search for Rhubarb which he found in the mountains of the Chinese province of Tangut.
-It was mentioned in the same breath as “rubies, diamonds, pearls” and rhubarb.
+Because of its long journey across Asia, Rhubarb was expensive– priced much higher than other high-value herbs and spices like Cinnamon, Opium, and Saffron.
+Marco Polo himself searched for Rhubarb.
+He found it in the mountains of the Chinese province of Tangut.
+Believe it or not, rhubarb was mentioned in the same breath as “rubies, diamonds, pearls”.

 Rhubarb Pound Cake from Melissa Clark in The New York Times